pkulchenko/fullmoon/README.md

 - Lightweight package (~500 LOC) with no external dependencies
 - Simple and flexible routing with variables and custom filters
 - Templating engine with JSON support and efficient memory utilization
-- Optimized execution with pre-compiled components and lazy loaded methods
+- Optimized execution with pre-compiled routes and lazy loaded methods
 - Cookie/header generation and processing
 - Custom 404 and other status pages
 - Access to all Redbean features